breadoliveoilsalt/jlox-compiler-in-ts/README.md

   -  I'm considering moving away from such a pattern and instead having each builder function accept a `context` object that is not destructured and then return an update `context` argument.

-- LATER UPDATE: I did a big refactor at some point that lessened the number of arguments needed by most of my functions, so by an large, I kept the style of using object parameters.
+- UPDATE: I did a big refactor at some point that lessened the number of arguments needed by most of my functions, so by an large, I kept the style of using object parameters.
 I do realize, though, that TypeScript help mitigate the benefit of object parameters.
 This is all an ongoing thought process and